 I retired just before the CompStat model was developed, but I predict that as departments are pressed to do more with less and as gasoline prices continue to rise, the focused CompStat-style policing method will become the preferred manner of police patrol.

 So what does all this mean to the beat cop?
 It means day-to-day contacts probably won’t involve spending quality time with mall shoppers or talking with Little Johnny about his school civics’ project.
-It will mean conducting field interviews with street skells, checking out suspicious persons and vehicles in high crime areas—all based on reasonable suspicion and/or probable cause,
+It will mean conducting field interviews with street skells, checking out suspicious persons and vehicles in high crime areas—all based on reasonable suspicion and/or probable cause, of course.

 It will also require greater tactical awareness.
 A focused, crime suppression/reduction approach via criminal apprehensions will probably place you in the company of more badguys than law-abiding citizens.
 Instead of getting close to the nice folks at the mall and chatting it up with local merchants, you’ll have to focus on other things, like the reactionary gap and the I-stance when conducting field interviews, remembering relative positioning as you engage in your personal contacts and tactical vehicle operations when responding to crimes in progress.
 It’s something to think about.
 Until next month, stay safe.